Merkel doubts Biden meeting will solve gas pipeline dispute

 Merkel isn’t running for a fifth term in Germany’s national election on Sept.
 26.

-Merkel also announced that Germany will give Ukraine 1.5 million doses of coronavirus vaccine, with more possibly shots to come.
+She also announced that Germany will give Ukraine 1.5 million doses of coronavirus vaccine, with more shots possibly to come.